All Products

 You can configure security contexts at the following levels:

-Elastic Container Instance allows you to modify sysctl parameters by configuring a security context for an instance.
-The security settings that you specify for an instance apply to all containers and volumes in the instance.
+Elastic Container Instance (ECI) lets you modify sysctl parameters by configuring a pod-level (instance-level) security context.
+These settings apply to all containers and volumes in the instance.

-Elastic Container Instance allows you to modify the runAsUser and capabilities parameters by configuring a security context for a container.
-The security settings that you specify for a container apply only to the specified container.
+ECI lets you modify the runAsUser and capabilities parameters by configuring a container-level security context.
+These settings apply only to the specified container.

 Configure a security context for an instance